tesla93/MusalaGatewayProject/README.md

 3. In https://localhost:5001/swagger/index.html the api is documented.

-4. Then to get the client working cd MusalaFrontApp and type `npm build` to restore the necessary packages.
+4. Then to get the client working `cd MusalaFrontApp` and type `npm build` to restore the necessary packages.

 5. Once finished, write `ng serve` to launch the client application that will be available at address https://localhost:4200

-6. In the root directory an sql file is provided which contains a script to create and initialize the database in SQL Server
+6. In the root directory a sql file is provided which contains a script to create and initialize the database in SQL Server